Caterpillar: OK, What Now?

 But, again, it's not like RI is going to return to $20 billion-plus in sales or anywhere close to $4 billion.
 And mid-term, I'm skeptical of a major rebound in either market.
 Certainly, the market isn't pricing O&G equipment and services plays as if demand is going to rise - look at Halliburton (HAL) or Schlumberger (SLB).
 Commodity prices are better, but miners aren't exactly roaring, either, and political problems persist around the globe.

-There's a benefit from getting the Resource Industries business just back into the black (roughly $1.25 per share simply getting to breakeven, though much of that appears built into 2017 guidance).
+There's a benefit from getting the Resource Industries business just back into the black (roughly $1.25 per share simply getting to break-even, though much of that appears built into 2017 guidance).
 But here, too, I'm skeptical that there's some multi-year ramp on the horizon in either end market.
 And without a contribution from RI, the case for Caterpillar's EPS doubling in 4-6 years gets a lot tougher.
 And if that double doesn't come, I'm not sure how much upside an investor can really expect from $113.

 Valuation

 Admittedly, I've been too cautious on CAT stock, and I'm still kicking myself for being late to the story.
 But I still think the optimism here is a bit much.
-Fundamentally, I don't think $10 in EPS is guaranteed over the mid-term, and operationally I still have a great deal of concern about the recent cost cuts.
+Fundamentally, I don't think $10 in EPS is guaranteed over the mid-term, and operationally, I still have a great deal of concern about the recent cost cuts.
 The bull argument is basically that Caterpillar will see a cyclical rebound, but with a much better margin profile.
 I see some truth to that, but I also question whether 30% incremental margins will hold and how execution will be with a full-time workforce cut over 20%.

 Caterpillar already added 'flexible' workers in Q2 - that number rose more than 25% YOY - and the bull case on that front seems a bit too cute.
 Did Caterpillar really have 25,000 full-time workers and 30+ facilities that were excess?
-Or will be there be a price to pay of some sort if demand normalizes and production needs to ramp?
+Or will there be a price to pay of some sort if demand normalizes and production needs to ramp?

 Still, the rebound in CAT stock does make some sense, even if I think it's gone a bit too far.
 I still think fair value looks closer to $100 at the moment, assuming a high-teen multiple to $8-9 in EPS discounted back a few years.
 I wouldn't bet against the optimism in CAT stock, and shorting a cyclical in this market more and more looks like a suicide mission.